 Ingredients You Need to Make Carne Asada

-- Steak: outside skirt steak is best for tenderness and flavor, but flank steak is also an option
+- Steak: I prefer outside skirt steak for its tenderness and flavor, but flank steak works well too.
+Look for a cut with good marbling.

 Carne Asada Marinade